gizmolab10/sensecraftdocs/original/howsensecraft.md

-title: How to use SenseCraft?
+# How to use SenseCraft?
-save_as: howsensecraft.html
-menulabel:
-menuorder:
-lang: en
-contentclass: content-issue
-parent1url: usequests.html
-parent1title: How to use SenseCraft Quests?
-parent1class: issue

 ### Details